championVivek/shoppers/README.md

 #### Public
 - User can singup and login
 - User can add products to the cart.
+- User can remove an item from the cart.
 - User can buy a product.
 - User can pay for the products.
 - User can view his past orders.